hakaru-dev/hakaru/README.md

 Installation
 ------------

-Hakaru has multiple components to build it by default run
+Hakaru has multiple components.
+To build it by default run

     cabal update
     cabal install -j --only-dependencies